hermanzdosilovic/raspberrypi/README.md

 ## Specification

-[Here](https://www.raspberrypi.org/products/model-b-plus/) is the official page of this model.
+[Here](https://www.raspberrypi.org/products/model-b-plus/) is the official page of this model and complete  *RPI* documentation is available [here](https://www.raspberrypi.org/documentation/).

   * `512MB`
   * `700MHz`